-MarinTrust has agreed that for all MarinTrust audits to either its Factory Standard or its Chain of Custody Standard the following requirements shall need to be followed by its approved Certification Bodies
+MarinTrust has agreed that for all MarinTrust audits to either its Factory Standard or its Chain of Custody Standard the following requirements shall need to be followed by its approved Certification Bodies.

-All Re-certification applicants to either standard whose certification is due to expire in 2020 within the validity date of this policy (30th September 2020), shall have their current certificate extended by a period of 6 months by their certification body from the date of certificate expiry.
-After this period of time, if an on-site audit cannot be done, MarinTrust together with the certification body, will decide if a remote audit would be appropriate.
+All recertification applicants to either the MarinTrust Factory Standard or MarinTrust Chain of Custody Standard whose certification is due to expire within the validity date of this policy, shall have their current certificate extended by a period of up to 6 months by their CB from the date of certificate expiry.
+If an on-site audit cannot be completed within this time, the CB shall conduct a Risk Assessment and follow guidance in table 1.

 “Affected areas” are considered those countries, provinces, territories or cities experiencing ongoing transmission of COVID-19, in contrast to areas reporting only imported cases.” https://www.who.int/emergencies/diseases/novel-coronavirus-2019/travel-advic